flutter/packages/packages/flutter_lints/example/README.md

 file.
 The lints enforced for this project can be further customized in that file.

-The dart code in this project (e.g. `lib/main.dart`) is analyzed using the lint configuration provided by `package:flutter_lints`.
+The Dart code in this project (e.g. `lib/main.dart`) is analyzed using the lint configuration provided by `package:flutter_lints`.

 The issues identified by the analyzer are surfaced in IDEs with Dart support or